PlagueHO/Workshop-ARM-Templates/README.md

 > Estimated Completion Time: 25 min

-> This step is optional and only needs to be done if you're finished with your
-> cluster and want to get rid of it to save some Azure credit.
+This step is optional and only needs to be done if you're finished with workshop resources and want to get rid of them to save some Azure credit.

 ![Congratulations](images/congratulations.png "Congratulations")